RomuxX/kaldi-hugo-cms-template/site/content/booklet.md

 emoji:
 description: |-
   # Boost yourself... 💪
-  ## Lighten your cards, group them in checklists, simplify your Release Notes ...
+  ## Lighten your cards, group them in checklists, simplify your Release notes ...
-  ## Make your life easier with the Booklet by Vince power-up.
+  ## Make your life easier with the Booklet by Vince Power-Up.
 features:
   - contentmd: |-
       # Generate a document ready to share in markdown format from your board, lists or cards